PhD Candidate in Behavioral Science

 People primarily pursue long-term goals, such as exercising and studying, in order to receive delayed rewards (e.g., improved health and higher grades).
 However, we find that the presence of immediate rewards, rather than delayed rewards, predicts persistence in goal-related activities.
 Immediate rewards (e.g., enjoyment) more strongly predict current persistence at New Year's resolutions than do delayed rewards (Study 1).
 Further, immediate rewards are stronger predictors of persistence in a single session of studying and exercising than are delayed rewards, even though people report primarily pursuing these activities for their delayed rewards (Studies 2-3).
 Lastly, we demonstrate that immediate rewards more strongly predict persistence in healthy habits (exercise and healthy eating) than do delayed rewards, both over short and long time frames (Study 4).
 Thus whereas delayed rewards may motivate goal setting and the intentions to pursue long-term goals, immediate rewards are more strongly associated with actual goal pursuit.

 Woolley, Kaitlin and Ayelet Fishbach, "Immediate Rewards Render Activities More Intrinsically Motivating."
-In preparation.
+Under review.

 Although intrinsic (vs. extrinsic) motivation and immediate (vs. delayed) rewards comprise separate areas of research and have typically been studied independently, we argue there is overlap between these phenomena.
 Specifically, we explore the hypothesis that immediate rewards render the experience of an activity more intrinsic.
 In support of the hypothesis, we find that describing rewards from exercising and visiting a museum as arriving sooner in time led participants to perceive these activities as more intrinsically motivating (Studies 1a-1b).
 Further, rewarding task engagement more immediately increased intrinsic motivation (Study 2) and continued engagement after the reward was removed (Study 3).
 Immediate rewards have a unique effect on intrinsic motivation; they make pursuing—rather than achieving—an activity, more rewarding (Study 4).
 In addition, whereas timing influences intrinsic motivation, the magnitude of the reward does not (Study 5).